zebrajaeger/ph3/pi/install.md

     `http://192.168.178.78:8079/write?address=0x40&data=2`
 Now we can read the 2 Bytes value: `http://192.168.178.78:8079/read?address=0x40&count=2`

+## Install the native lib

+- create a folder `/home/pi/lib`
+- copy the `/home/pi/lib/libjinput-linux64.so` into the new folder

 ## Install the Applikation

 Open `server-java/pom.xml` and search for the `maven-antrun-plugin` section.